IDEO-coLAB/pyfi/README.md

 PyFi is designed for prototyping Node apps with data-driven Python backends.
 It runs Python as a subprocess of Node, which will get you up and running quickly for prototyping, but is not recommended for a production environment.

-This package can be used along with [pyfi-client](https://github.com/ideo-colab/pyfi-client) to quickly make Python functionality available on the frontend.
+This package can be used along with [pyfi-client](https://github.com/ideo-colab/pyfi-client) to quickly make Python functionality available to a javascript client.

 ### Why?

-Python is the language of choice for data science and machine learning (as well as other applications), and a node stack is an excellent choice for prototyping highly-interactive apps.
+Python is the language of choice for data science and machine learning (as well as other applications), and a node stack is great for prototyping highly-interactive apps.
 PyFi makes it straightforward to take advantage of both of these strengths simultaneously.

 ## Compatibility

-Runs in Node 5+, with a Python kernel that requires Python 3.4+.
+Requires Node 6+ and Python 3.4+

 ## Installation